drake-mer/flights/README.md

 For accessing the documentation.

-# Available Airports for the Company
+# Available routes for the company

-TODO: this feature is not implemented yet

-Get the list of available airports by doing:
+You can Get the list of available air routes (and hence of valid arguments for the script) by doing:

 ```
-./jet.py --airports
+./jet.py --routes
 ```

 # pricings